sunlightwang/SeqSite/README.md

   `git clone https://github.com/sunlightwang/SeqSite.git`

-2. Untar the source code package, and 'cd' into the dir SeqSite_1.1.2_src.

-  `tar zxvf SeqSite_1.1.2_src.tar.gz`
-  `cd SeqSite_1.1.2_src`

-3. Type 'make' to generate the binary file SeqSite.
+2. Type 'make' to generate the binary file SeqSite.

   `make`

-4. Type 'make install' to copy the executable file SeqSite to your directory for binary files: ~/bin
+3. Type 'make install' to copy the executable file SeqSite to your directory for binary files: ~/bin

    The default installing path is ~/bin.